MA 351: Elementary Linear Algebra

 Applications of determinants:

-- computation of area of parallelogram and volume of parallelepiped
+- Area of parallelogram and volume of parallelepiped

-AX=lambda X: X must not be the zero vector.
+AX=lambda X: X must be an non-zero vector (though

 Examples with distinct and repeated eigenvalues.